Killarney House & Gardens

 Access to Killarney's newest attraction is either via a new side entrance, alongside the Monsignor O’Flaherty statue on the Mission Road, or the wonderfully restored "Golden Gates" on the Muckross Road and three centuries of garden styles will be reflected in the restoration and landscaping work.

-The Gardens opened to the public in April 2016 to much excitement, and are open every weekend.
+The Gardens opened to the public in April 2016 to much local excitement, and are open every weekend.
 Planting and landscaping was continued throughout the year and Killarney House was officially opened to the public by Ministers Heather Humpreys and Brendan Griffin on July 3rd 2017.
-A Visitor Interpretive Centre shall be opened in the coming months.
+A Visitor Interpretive Centre shall be opened in early 2018.